 I recently interviewed Drs.
-Elliot Lander and Mark Berman of the Cell Surgical Network, an affiliated chain of clinics selling stem cell interventions for more than a dozen medical conditions.
+Elliot Lander and Mark Berman of the Cell Surgical Network.
+It’s an affiliated chain of clinics selling stem cell interventions for more than a dozen medical conditions.
 You can read Part 1 here and Part 2 here of the interview where we cover 10 important questions.

 Today is Part 3, where I explain why their answers deeply trouble me.